hychen39/javascript_teach/ch10/ch_10_part_1.md

 element.removeAttribute(name);
 ```

-### Example 10-4: Modify the attributes of an element using the setAttribute, getAttribute, and removeAttribute methods
+### Example 10-4: Modify the attributes of an element using the setAttribute methods

 With the following HTML code, set the `name` and `disabled` attributes of the button element:
 - `name="submit"`